hashgraph/hedera-json-rpc-relay/dapp-example/README.md

 Simple implementation of React + Metamask + Hedera Hashgraph

+## Prerequisite
+You must have running:
+- JSON-RPC Relay on port :7546
+- Hedera Local Node

 ## Setup & Install

 In the project directory, you can run: